richard9106/MindWell-project-4/README.md

 ### Features Left to Implement

-- level selector, so you can choose a harder or easier level depending on your ability
+- Calendar so the user can see easely their appointments in a visual calendar

+- The therapist can have a profile for them so they can update or delete their inf

+- Email or message sistem so he Therapist can contact the clients through the MindWell website

 ---

-# Technologies used
+## <span style="color:Orange;"> Technologies used

 ### HTML5